Analysis | Major League Baseball’s antitrust exemption becomes the next target of the culture wars

 The special rule that exempts Major League Baseball from antitrust laws

-The Federal Trade Commission says antitrust laws exist “to protect the process of competition for the benefit of consumers, making sure there are strong incentives for businesses to operate efficiently, keep prices d own, and keep quality up.”
+The Federal Trade Commission says antitrust laws exist “to protect the process of competition for the benefit of consumers, making sure there are strong incentives for businesses to operate efficiently, keep prices down, and keep quality up.”

-In practical terms, that means companies can’t conspire to harm business competition, or monopolize an industry.
-Federal law bans "unfair methods of competition" and "unfair or deceptive acts or practices," and the definitions of those unfair practices have largely been left to courts and the merits of individual cases.
+In practical terms, that means companies can’t conspire to harm business competition or monopolize an industry.
+Federal law bans “unfair methods of competition” and “unfair or deceptive acts or practices,” and the definitions of those unfair practices have largely been left to courts and the merits of individual cases.

 Antitrust lawsuits have in the past resulted in big U.S. companies being broken up — the breakup of Standard Oil in 1911 being perhaps the most famous.
 Google is the subject of multiple antitrust lawsuits, including several filed since October; regulators say they’re concerned with the tech giant’s massive profits, huge reach and vice-like control over the search engine industry.